amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-By default, pymediainfo returns the time in milliseconds.
-This is frustrating, in that we generally don't talk about a time in milliseconds.

 As an alternative, we could take advantage of MediaInfo’s already verbose output, and if we recall, when we ask MediaInfo for a “full” report (mediainfo -F my_movie.mov), we receive a few different expressions of the same value:

 In its own roundabout way, pymediainfo allows us to access these various options: